New market for liver disease spawns race for better testing

 Some of the new techniques use MRI scans that view the entire liver.
 Others involve blood tests to measure liver scarring or function.
 One diagnostic evaluates liver damage via exhaled breath.
 They could replace biopsy or be used to provide interim results during lengthy studies.

-U.S. health regulators "recognize that biopsy is an inadequate way to power trials," Friedman said.
+U.S. health regulators "recognise that biopsy is an inadequate way to power trials," Friedman said.
 "We can't get interim data about efficacy."

 The U.S. Food and Drug Administration declined to discuss tests in development.
 The agency "supports innovation, especially where new tests and diagnostic procedures might eliminate or decrease the need for an invasive procedure such as a liver biopsy," a spokesman said.